GiulioRusso/Python-tutorials/Python-Setup-Tutorial.md

    python3.x -m venv /path/to/project/myvenv
    ```

 > **Note**: you can search for any environment on you computer with the bash command `find ~ -name "pyvenv.cfg" 2>/dev/null`.
-It will output all the paths to the python venv on your device.
+It will output all the paths to the python venv folders on your device.
+It does not include the system interpreters or venvs created with other tools.

 <br>